fonsecadeline/mapotempo-web/README.md

 Install ruby (>2.2 is needed), bundler and some dependencies from system package.

     brew install postgresql icu4c geos

+### Install Node modules

+In addition to gems, node modules must be installed for Javascript files.
+To install all dependencies, run the following command after installing yarn:

+    yarn install

+All packages will be available through _node_modules_ directory.

+If a npm package includes assets, they must be declared in the _config/initializers/assets.rb_ file:

+    Rails.application.config.assets.paths += Dir["#{Rails.root}/node_modules/package/asset_dir"]

+## Requirements for all systems

 ### Install Bundler Gem